huggingface/hub-docs/docs/hub/advanced-compute-options.md

 ### Pricing

-Usage of Serverless Inference powered by NVIDIA is billed based on the compute time spent per request.
+Usage of NVIDIA NIM API (serverless) is billed based on the compute time spent per request.
 Usage fees accrue to your Enterprise Hub Organizations’ current monthly billing cycle, once a job is completed.
 You can check your current and past usage at any time within the billing settings of your Enterprise Hub Organization.

 | NVIDIA GPU                | GPU Memory                | On-Demand Price/hr        |
 |---------------------------|---------------------------|---------------------------|